 Several of the first few cases selected for bellwether trials were dismissed before they went before a jury.
 By June 2016, a single bellwether trial was complete and 15 others had been dismissed.

 In June 2016, Judge Rebecca R. Pallmeyer issued a case management order that threw out cases regarding claims other than device defectiveness.

 This "Lone Pine" order required claimants to "provide evidence or certification of loosening of a NexGen Flex femoral component, a 5950 NexGen MIS Stemmed tibial component, or any other tibial component implanted with a NexGen Flex femoral component."
 Claimants who failed to do so within the specified time frame had their cases dismissed.

 Zimmer Lawsuit Settlements

-According to Zimmer Biomet’s 2018 Annual Report, in February 2019, the company informed the court that they were finalizing a settlement that would resolve all but six of the outstanding cases in the MDL.
+According to Zimmer Biomet's 2018 Annual Report, the company informed the court it was finalizing a settlement that would resolve all but six of the outstanding cases in the MDL.
 Details of the settlement remain confidential.